JamesIde/cs2-retake-executes/README.md

 Essentially its the flip side of Retakes, with a heavy emphasis on T's executing onto sites.
 Think execute types that exist in a normal game - apps rush, b rush or mid-to-b.
 Its essentially short-form matchmaking.

 ## Features and Capabilities
-- Pre-programmed smokes, flashes and spawns
+- Pre-programmed smokes, flashes, and spawns per round
-- Randomised round-types (full buy, force buy, pistol rounds) with different weightings to ensure randomness and unpredictability
+- Randomised round types (full buy, force buy, pistol) with different weightings
-- Weapon allocation system
+- Weapon allocation and skin integration (!ws)
-- Kick / ban management system
-- AFK service
-- Player skins (!ws) integration
-- Map voting service (!rtv)
+- Kick/ban management, AFK service, map voting (!rtv)
-- Team management service - team assigning, balancing, managing spectators
+- Team management (balancing, spectators)
-- Database integration to store weapon preferences, skins and audit logs (connects, disconnects, round winning information)
+- Database integration (MySQL via Dapper) for storing weapon preferences, skins, and audit logs
-- Admin only commands (adjusted in ```plugins/core/Constants/Constants.cs```)
-- Practice only commands
-- All active duty maps with a couple other community maps (Train and Cache)
+- All active duty maps plus Train and Cache
+- A companion website at macroscs2.com for skin/weapon preference changing

 ## How to deploy
 - You'll need a CS2 server with FTP capability.
 Most CS2 server providers offer this, as well as a database that come part of it.
 Currently mine is hosted on a [Streamline Server](https://streamline-servers.com/game-servers).